nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 2 → Conducting User Research.md

 6. **Don't provoke yes or no** answers

 #### Topic Specific Questions
+- Tell me a story about the last time ................
+	- This is an open ended question, we want to learn things about their experience & then dig in
+	- What was hardest?
+	- *Why was that hard?*
+	- How do you solve it now?
+	- Why is that solution not awesome?
+	- Take note of emotions your customer experiences → Helps in empathizing.
 - When was the last time you...
 - What was the hardest part about...
 	- Tells you the real-life story of the topic